Dowdow/dowdow.github.io/src/articles/routing.md

 # Simple Routing system using hashes in React

-Occasionally, you might prefer not to rely on third-party dependencies, especially for simple tasks or during the proof-of-concept phase.
+Sometimes, you might prefer not to rely on third-party dependencies, especially for simple tasks or during the proof-of-concept phase.
-However, implementing such functionalities can be complex, even for seemingly straightforward use cases.
+However, implementing such functionalities can be complex, even for simple use cases.

+In the case of client-side routing, you could rely on libraries like [`react-router`](https://reactrouter.com/) for example, or code your own.
-You may encounter numerous nuances to consider, such as `history management`, `back navigation`, and `default browser behaviors`, particularly when dealing with `routing`.
+This seems simple at first glance, but you may encounter numerous nuances to consider, such as `history management`, `back navigation`, and `default browser behaviors`.

-Nevertheless, you can simplify the behavior — in our case, `routing` — by focusing solely on `hashes`.
-By doing so, you can create the simplest routing system, drawing inspiration from libraries like [`react-router`](https://reactrouter.com/).
+So why bother ?

+In the case of [`GitHub Pages`](https://pages.github.com/), you can't use standard routing, because adding `/route` to the url will search for a `route` file in your repository.
+This is not a problem when you use those pages with generated documentation, because the libraries take care of this behavior natively.

+But when dealing with a Single Page Application and not statically generated html, this can become an issue.
+A solution I find for this, is using the `hash` fragments of urls as a simple routing mecanism.

-In this brief article, I'll guide you through the process of building a straightforward routing system in React using hashes.
+In this brief article, I'll guide you through the process of building a straightforward routing system in React using hashes, inspirired by the syntax of `react-router`.

 This system is currently in use on this website.